yangshengz88/Hybrid_Vector_Search/README.md

 - Retrieve a large unfiltered pool (pool_size = 500)
 - Apply metadata filters
 - Recompute exact distances and rerank
 - Faster but may lose recall for selective queries
+- Although our hybrid system uses nprobe-based ANN traversal, we intentionally retain the pool_size-based baseline so both approaches can be evaluated side-by-side.

 ---